-Virtual International Volunteers Xchange, VIVX*, is a virtual accompaniment volunteers network to add a layer of protection to human rights and environmental defenders in the field who are under grave threat.
-A year ago Skylight SolidariLabs started collaborating with defenders, civil society partners and former volunteer accompaniers to develop a mobile app that facilitates trusted networks of virtual accompaniment that defenders can build, “Trust Teams”.
-VIVX would also connect defenders with each other for mutual support, to share experiences and strategies for resistance.
+To address this need, Skylight and the SolidariLabs networks created the Virtual International Volunteers Xchange, VIVX*, a virtual accompaniment volunteers network to add a layer of protection to human rights and environmental defenders in the field who are under grave threat.
+We started collaborating with defenders, civil society partners and former volunteer accompaniers to develop a mobile app that facilitates trusted networks of virtual accompaniment that defenders can build which we are calling “Trust Teams.”
+VIVX will also connect defenders with each other for mutual support, to share experiences and strategies for resistance.

 *In Spanish: Voluntarios Internacionales Virtuales X. The “x” in Spanish is to make the word viva or vivo, meaning “alive,” gender neutral.